nus-cs2103-AY2021S2/tp/README.md

     3. Example: list followed by notes 2 n/Hello World! adds the note “Hello World!” to the 2nd task in the task list.
     4. Example: find assignment followed by notes 1 n/fooBar adds the note “fooBar” to the 1st task in the results of the find command.

+## Acknowledgements
+1. This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org)